2017-18 Seattle AWIS Board Biosketches

 Membership Committee Chairs:

-Sandra Merrick, PhD, Senior Project Manager at Covance Genomics Lab
+Sandra Merrick, PhD, Project Manager at NanoString Technologies

-Nikita Midamba, MS, Clinical Research Associate with SMAHRT at Seattle Children’s Research Institute
+Nikita Midamba, MS, Clinical Research Associate with SMAHT at Seattle Children’s Research Institute

 Sandra received her BS in Chemical Engineering from Johns Hopkins University and her PhD in Neuroscience, studying Alzheimer’s disease, from the University of Pennsylvania.
 She worked as a postdoc at Duke University in cell biology, before moving to Seattle.
 For more than 15 years she has worked in preclinical research as a Study Director managing client studies in the areas of drug discovery, ADME properties, pharmacology profiling, and drug-drug interactions.
-Currently she is a Senior Project Manager for Covance Genomics Lab managing genotyping, and gene expression profiling projects.
-Sandra served on the AWIS Membership Committee this year.
+Sandra recently worked as Senior Project Manager for Covance Genomics Lab managing genotyping, and gene expression profiling projects.
+She recently joined NanoString Technologies as a project manager.
+Sandra served as AWIS Membership Committee co-chair last year.

-Nikita graduated from Johns Hopkins University with a BS in Materials Science and Engineering and Drexel University with a MS in Forensic Science.
-She currently works with as a clinical research associate with SMAHRT (Social Media and Adolescent Health Research Team) at Seattle Children’s Research Institute..
+Nikita is a Clinical Research Associate with the Social Media and Adolescent Health Team (SMAHRT) at Seattle Children’s Research Institute.
+Nikita graduated from Johns Hopkins University with a bachelor of science degree in materials science and engineering and Drexel University with a master of science degree in forensic science.
+She is currently leading a project investigating the assessment, association, and policy regarding electronic harassment or cyberbullying as well as another project looking at how tanning salons engage with adolescents on social media.
 She has an interest in preventative medicine and global health, and is eager to conduct research that will lead to interventions that will positively impact adolescent health.

 Scholarship Committee Chairs: